 Meeting Mr. Right at Work:This is often a great place to meet the right guy.
 Why?
 It’s a neutral backdrop, you are both usually on somewhat the same footing.
 You can have a sense of security that the individual has been vetted, to an extent.
 Still, that is not an iron clad guarantee that everyone you work with is a poster child for mental wellness and health.

 Dating the boss: Wow!
 Hot potato, this one.

-Do real occasions of love occur between the boss and the worker?
+Can real love occur between the boss and the worker?
 Yes, it can happen.
 It can also be a case of infatuation, also hero worship, seeing the man at his best, in his best clothes, shoes, haircut, teeth brushed, with the professional face on.
-The same can be said for you; the best clothes, hair done, makeup on, best shoes, etc. When you feel the love bubbles coming up, take a moment to image the same man, just getting out of bed; sleep in his eyes, bad breath, rumpled clothes, unruly hair and maybe grumpy.
-Just hold that mental image for a moment to have a brief reality check.
+The same can be said for you – the best clothes, hair done, makeup on, best shoes, etc. When you feel the love bubbles coming up, take a moment to image the same man, just getting out of bed, sleep in his eyes, bad breath, rumpled clothes, unruly hair and maybe grumpy.
+Hold that mental image for a moment for a brief reality check.